-- A competitor may only take part in a FIS competition with equipment which conforms to the FIS Regulations.
-A competitor is responsible for the equipment that he uses (skis, snowboard, bindings, ski boots, suit, etc).
-It is his duty to check that the equipment he uses conforms to the FIS specifications and general safety requirements and is in working order. - 222.2 The term competition equipment encompasses all items of equipment which the competitor uses in competitions.
+- Competitors may only take part in a FIS competition with equipment which conforms to the FIS Regulations.
+Competitors are responsible for the equipment that they use (skis, snowboard, bindings, ski boots, suit, etc).
+It is their duty to check that the equipment they use conforms to the FIS specifications and general safety requirements and is in working order. - The term competition equipment encompasses all items of equipment which the competitor uses in competitions.
 This includes clothing as well as apparatus with technical functions.
 The entire competition equipment forms a functional unit. - All new developments in the field of competition equipment must be approved in principle by the FIS.

-The FIS does not take any responsibility for the approval of new technical developments, which at the time of introduction may contain unknown risk to the health or cause an increase in the risk of accidents. - 222.4 New developments must be submitted by May 1st, (Grass Ski August 1st) at the latest, for the following season.
-The first year new developments can only be approved provisionally for the following season and must be finally confirmed prior to the subsequent competition season. - 222.5 The Committee for Competition Equipment publishes equipment by-laws after approval by the FIS Council (definitions or descriptions of the equipment items which are allowed).
+The FIS does not take any responsibility for the approval of new technical developments, which at the time of introduction may contain unknown risk to the health or cause an increase in the risk of accidents. - New developments must be submitted by May 1st, (Grass Ski August 1^{st)} at the latest, for the following season.
+The first year new developments can only be approved provisionally for the following season and must be finally confirmed prior to the subsequent competition season. - The Committee for Competition Equipment publishes equipment by-laws after approval by the FIS Council (definitions or descriptions of the equipment items which are allowed).

 In principle unnatural or artificial aids which modify the performance of the competitors and/or constitute a technical correction of the individual's physical predisposition to a defective performance, as well as competition equipment which impact the health of the competitors or increase the risk of accidents are to be excluded.